 Good to have:

 If you are taking your phone with an internet connection which is recommended, these apps will make your trip smoother.
-Google Maps, Google Translate(Can even translate pictures), AT&T with an international passport(which charges 10$/day for call,text, and data), Discover Card(Free foreign transactions), and Spotify for Despacito 😀
+Google Maps, Google Translate(Can even translate pictures), AT&T with an international passport(which charges 10$/day for calls,text, and data), Discover Card(Free foreign transactions), and Spotify for Despacito 😀

 Isla Mujeres